Are you wondering where to buy Pompeii tickets? Are you asking yourself “do I need to buy Pompeii tickets in advance?”

 Pompeii is about 16 miles (26 kilometers) from Naples and regardless of how you travel there, the average travel time is about 40 minutes.

-Another way of getting to Pompeii is by bus on the SITA bus from Naples, or by taxi, private transfer and guided tour that includes transportation.
+You can also hop on a SITA bus from Naples, or get there by taxi, private transfer and guided tour that includes transportation.

 Other Useful Information